What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 Cohort reports in other services

 Built-in cohort reports are available in many advertising and analytics services.
-They are found in almost all analytics systems for mobile applications.
+They are found in almost all the analytics systems for mobile applications.

 Cohort reports in Adjust are used mainly to track retained users.
 In Adjust, you can add a second indicator for analysis, for example the number of sessions per user.

-In Kissmetrics, you can form a cohort by two attributes at a time.
 For example, you can build a group of users who visited the site and converted to a subscription.
-You can also group people not only by time, as is commonly done in cohort reports, but also by any other attribute such as purchase amount, location, and traffic source.
+You can also group people not only by time, as is commonly done in cohort analysis, but also by any other attribute such as purchase amount, location, and traffic source.

 Kissmetrics report